-Ariana Grande, ‘Everyday’ Is An Old Song With New Life
+Ariana Grande: ‘Everyday’ Is An Old Song With New Life

-Ariana Grande released “Everyday” on last year’s Dangerous Woman album, which according to The Inquisitr got a boost in the charts just weeks ago, which usually makes sense for singles months before an album is released.
+Ariana Grande released “Everyday” on last year’s Dangerous Woman album, which, according to the Inquisitr, got a boost on the charts just weeks ago.
+That usually makes sense for singles months before an album is released.

 .@ArianaGrande releases fun #EverydayLyricVideo https://t.co/wl33z7VahE pic.twitter.com/MaIVSDK6YB